 Classroom (TWC) was developed as a a way to

 incorporate exercise without sacrificing instructional

 nonprofit program is now used in 50 states.

-Using TWC, students in third through eighth grade walk as a class while listening to an educational podcast that includes a health literacy message along with a content area lesson (language arts, social studies, and science).
+Using TWC, students in 3rd through 8th grade walk as a class while listening to an educational podcast that includes a health literacy message along with a content area lesson (language arts, social studies, and science).
 The podcasts come pre-loaded on custom "WalkKit" audio devices.
 The year-long courses are designed for teachers to use the WalkKits 2 to 4 times per week throughout the school year.